- GDP (PPP):

-Oman’s economic freedom score is 56.6, making its economy the 108th freest in the 2022 Index.
-Oman is ranked 8th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional and world averages.
+Oman’s economic freedom score is 58.5, making its economy the 95th freest in the 2023 Index.
+Its score is 1.9 points higher than last year.
+Oman is ranked 6th out of 14 countries in the Middle East/North Africa region, and its overall score is above the regional average.

-The relatively small kingdom of Oman is one of the least populous Arab countries.
-Sultan Qaboos bin Said Al-Said, who ruled from 1970 until his death in 2020, was replaced by his cousin, Haitham bin Tariq al-Said.
-During the 2011 Arab Spring protests, Sultan Qaboos changed cabinet ministers and implemented reforms by expanding government regulatory and legislative powers.
-As part of its efforts to decentralize authority and allow greater citizen participation in local governance, Oman conducted its first municipal council elections in 2012.
+Oman is one of the least populous Arab countries.
+During the 2011 Arab Spring protests, Sultan Qaboos bin Said Al-Said changed cabinet ministers and expanded government regulatory and legislative powers.
+After his death in 2020, he was replaced by his cousin, Haitham bin Tariq al-Said.
+In 2021, Dhi Yazam bin Haitham, the current sultan’s son, was named Oman’s first crown prince.
 Oman joined the World Trade Organization in 2000 and is heavily dependent on its dwindling oil resources, which generate about four-fifths of government revenue.
 Tourism, shipping, mining, manufacturing, and gas-based industries are key components of the government’s diversification strategy.

 Rule of Law

-Oman has four preferential trade agreements in force.
-The trade-weighted average tariff rate is 5.8 percent, and 19 nontariff measures are in effect.
-There is no general screening of foreign investment.
+The trade-weighted average tariff rate is 4.4 percent.
 Efforts to increase transparency and streamline the investment framework are ongoing.
 Most credit is offered at market rates, but the government uses subsidized loans to promote investment.
-The Muscat Securities Market is active and open to foreign investors.
+The Muscat Securities Market is open to foreign investors.